 - the number of members has fallen below 15

 - the society is unable to pay its debts

 - the society is undertaking activities from which individual members are making a pecuniary gain, contrary to the Act

 - any other circumstances which a High Court judge considers acceptable.

 Once appointed by the society or the High Court, the liquidator must file the Notice of Appointment with us.
-This can be done online, or manually (by post or email).
+Please use the following form to complete the details.

 - a RealMe® login, and

-- an online services account with the Companies Office
+- an online services account for the Incorporated Societies Register.

 - Log in to your online services account.